Geese History, Family Crest & Coats of Arms

 The surname Geese was first found in the Rhineland, where this family was a prominent contributor to the development of the district from ancient times.
 Always influential in social affairs, the name became an integral part of that turbulent region as it forged alliances with other families within the region and the nation.
 Alsace Lorraine was their original birth place.

-Important Dates for the Geese family
+Early History of the Geese family

 This web page shows only a small excerpt of our Geese research.
 Another 130 words (9 lines of text) covering the years 1677, 1480, 1550, 1497, 1562, 1532, 1524, 1580, 1480 and 1550 are included under the topic Early Geese History in all our PDF Extended History products and printed products wherever possible.